AG7GN/networking/ubiquiti-ipv6-README.md

 	The advantage to Scenario B is that the hostname learned by the DHCP server via the DHCPv4 assignment to a client is that the DHCPv6 process uses that same name, so you can reach the host using the same name to either it's IPv4 or IPv6 address.
 It all happens automatically.
 However, the name does not work for MacOS 11 and Apple IOS devices for IPv6.
 It works fine for IPv4, though.
 Don't know why.
 Linux and Windows hosts work as expected.

-1. Configure the external facing interface to request a [prefix delegation](https://en.wikipedia.org/wiki/Prefix_delegation) from the ISP
+1. Configure the external facing interface (`eth3` in this example) to request a [prefix delegation](https://en.wikipedia.org/wiki/Prefix_delegation) from the ISP

 		set interfaces ethernet eth3 dhcpv6-pd prefix-only
 		set interfaces ethernet eth3 dhcpv6-pd rapid-commit enable